arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ### Using Out Relays

-The Arduino Opta has 4 out relays, corresponding to pins D0-D3.
-These four electromechanical relay outputs, each of which consists of 1 NO (SPST) contact with a capacity of 10 A at 250 V AC
+Opta has 4 outputs, consisting of 4 electromechanical relays NO (SPST) with a capacity of 10 A at 250 V AC (considering a resistive load).
+They are identified as OUTPUTS and located on the bottom of Opta as shown in the image.
+They correspond to pins D0 to D3 as follows:
+OUTPUT 1 --> D0
+OUTPUT 2 --> D1
+OUTPUT 3 --> D3
+OUTPUT 4 --> D4
 This value refers to an applied resistive load (AC1), at a nominal voltage of 250 V AC.
 If the load is not resitive, or if the voltage on the contacts is different from 250 V AC, the nominal values can also change significantly.

 ![Out relays on the Arduino Opta](assets/opta-out-relays.png)